Why Gift Guide Pitching Should Be a Key Component of Your PR Strategy?

 - How effectively the writer sold the product

-- Compile an editorial pitch calendar – Using excel, curate a list containing the editorials you want to reach out to, their contact info, and their deadline dates.
+Using excel, curate a list containing the editorials you want to reach out to, their contact info, and their deadline dates.
 As this becomes a yearly habit, your pitch calendar can be amended and tailored for optimal success.
 For editorials that do accept your product in their guide, be sure to stay in touch with your point of contact.
 Query them personally so that you can keep nurturing a mutually beneficial client relationship.

-- Be careful who you pitch to – Once you’ve figured out “which publication,” the next question is “who do you contact”?
+Once you’ve figured out “which publication,” the next question is “who do you contact”?
 Most publications will have elected editor(s) who are tasked with compiling the gift guide pages.
 Find out who that person is and when their pitch deadline ends.
 If you need help with this, Cision releases a yearly guide that has the names and contact info for some of the top bloggers and writers within the gift guide sphere.

-- Don’t miss your deadlines – Although many bloggers will allow submissions until late October/early November, publications that have much longer lead times need your submissions months in advance.
+Although many bloggers will allow submissions until late October/early November, publications that have much longer lead times need your submissions months in advance.
 Few moments are worse than the sinking realization that you’ve missed pitch deadlines for editorials that would have been a perfect fit.
 This is especially true if such a missed opportunity could have been avoided through simple organization.
 So, write down the deadlines and set reminders for due dates.

 Pitching the Product